sgm1018/GitLLMTrainer/README.md

 - **Recursively Scrape Repositories**: Extract all files and folders from a given repository.
 - **Fetch Raw File Content**: Retrieve and store the raw content of files.
 - **Structured JSON Output**: Save the scraped data in an organized and human-readable JSON format.
+- **Train your LLM Models**: Use the scraped data to train your models.

 ## Table of Contents
 1. [Getting Started](#getting-started)